UtrechtUniversity/R-data-cafe/README.md

 Each R Cafe has a special theme.
 The theme is a short presentation or demonstration of (maximum) half an hour.
-The presentations are given by attendees of the cafe.
+The presentations are given by attendees of the Cafe.
 We are always looking for people who want to present something.
 Please send an email to Jonathan de Bruin ([j.debruin1@uu.nl](mailto:j.debruin1@uu.nl)) to request to give a presentation.